 On the main campus, Robinson Hall is the college's administrative base and accommodates about 40% of our faculty and students.
-Robinson Hall houses two of the college's four research centers: the Center for Remote Sensing, and the Center for the Study of Marine Policy.
+Robinson Hall houses three of the college's four research centers: the Center for Remote Sensing, the Center for Colloidal Science, and the Center for the Study of Marine Policy.
 Also on the main campus, research in marine chemistry and biochemistry research takes place in state-of-the-art "clean" labs available in the Lammot du Pont Chemistry, Biochemistry, and Marine Studies Laboratory.

 In Lewes, the college's five-building complex provides all the amenities for a thriving marine research and teaching program, including offices, research and teaching laboratories, classrooms, computer facilities, and the College of Marine Studies library.
 Cannon and Smith laboratories are equipped with recirculating seawater systems and controlled-environment rooms used to hold living organisms for study.
-Cannon Lab also includes a geochemical clean lab and is the administrative base for the Center for Marine Environmental Genomics.
+Cannon Lab also includes a geochemical clean lab.
 Smith Lab includes 10,000 square feet of greenhouse space and houses the Halophyte Biotechnology Center.